Rosewood1985/ai-sports-edge/docs/implementation-guides/accessibility-implementation.md

 11. PaymentScreen.tsx
 12. LegalScreen.tsx
 13. LoginScreen.tsx
+14. OddsComparisonScreen.tsx

 Next screens to be updated:

-1. SubscriptionScreen.tsx
-2. OddsComparisonScreen.tsx
+1. SubscriptionScreen.tsx (on hold - subscription tiers and pricing need to be finalized)
-3. BettingAnalyticsScreen.tsx
+2. BettingAnalyticsScreen.tsx
-4. ParlayScreen.tsx
+3. ParlayScreen.tsx

 ## Conclusion